TritonDataCenter/rfd/rfd/0079/README.md

 Endpoint operations:

-* GET - A list of all user services across all projects
+* GET - A list of all user services across all projects, filterable by organization and project

-### /v1/services/$serviceId

-Alias of: `/v1/projects/$projectId/services/$serviceId`

-Endpoint operations:

-* GET - Detailed service information and manifest for specified service ID
-* PUT - Updated service manifest via new manifest transmitted in PUT payload
-* DELETE - Mark service as removed

-### /v1/services/$serviceId/manifest

-Alias of: `/v1/projects/$projectId/services/$serviceId/manifest`

-Endpoint operations:

-* GET - Get service manifest in YAML format as it was provided
-* PUT - Update service manifest by sending YAML payload

-### /v1/services/$serviceId/state

-Alias of: `/v1/projects/$projctId/services/$serviceId/state`

-Endpoint operations:

-* GET - Goal/Actual state information via a proxied request to the Convergence service
-* PUT - Update goal state information (stop, start, pause, resume, scale)

-### /v1/services/$serviceId/healthchecks

-Alias of: `/v1/projects/$projctId/services/$serviceId/healthchecks`

-Endpoint operations:

-* GET - All health checks associated with the service